 The first 2 attempts were some dry point etchings I did on 8x10 pieces of lexan.
 Almost nothing printed.
 So 700 psi estimate was looking true.
 An 8x10 image would require at least 28 tons of pressure.

 The next experiment was to try some relief printing.
 I atempted 2 prints of my perspective lino cut image, which is cut into a 9x12 piece of linoleum.
 I think with practice I might be able to get a decent print, with the right paper, the right amount of ink and pressure and duration.
 Shown below is the best of the two:

 The next experiment was to try several small drypoint etchings.
-The first is 4 square inches, were I was able to generate to required 700 psi.
-The next 2 were slightly bigger, 2.5 x 3 so there were printed at 400 psi.
+I used small blocks of wood, the same size as the print, to focus the pressure onto the plate.
+The first is 4 square inches (2x2), I was able to generate enough pressure.
+The next 2 were slightly bigger, 2.5 x 3 so there were printed with a little less pressure.
 The first picture came out the best.

 Girl and snowman

-So with this current home made press I believe I can use it for relief printing, very small intaglio printing.
-And I have been using it to glue the lino sheets to some wood, so it was been working well as a glueing clamp.
+So with this current home made press I believe I can use it for relief printing, very small intaglio prints.
+I have also been using it to glue the lino sheets to a wood backing, so it was been working well as a glueing clamp.

-In the future I would like to take some classes in Book Arts, so this press may come in handy for that.p
+In the future I would like to take some classes in Book Arts, so this press may come in handy for that.